sebtoombs/HttpServer/README.md

 If you have a file called `foo/test.html` on your ESP8266 module and it's IP is 192.168.1.10, then you will be able to access it by visiting `http://192.168.1.10/example/text.html`.

 ## Routes
 A route consists of a URL path and a function.
 Whenever someone visits the URL path, the function gets called.

+**Note**: regular expressions are currently not implemented.

 For instance:
 ``` Lua
 -- Create a new route at `/led-on` an the connected function turns an LED on